-Our tanker fleet size has increased from nine owned Aframax tankers in 2007 to 48 owned and leased tankers, three in-chartered tankers and one jointly-owned Very Large Crude Carrier (or VLCC) tanker as of December 31, 2021.
-The capacity of our tanker fleet has risen from approximately 980,000 deadweight tonnes (or dwt) in 2007 to approximately 6,832,700 dwt as of December 31, 2021.
+Our tanker fleet size has increased from nine owned Aframax tankers in 2007 to 44 owned and leased tankers, five in-chartered tankers and one jointly-owned Very Large Crude Carrier (or VLCC) tanker as of December 31, 2022.
+The capacity of our tanker fleet has risen from approximately 980,000 deadweight tonnes (or dwt) in 2007 to approximately 6,327,900 dwt as of December 31, 2022.

-In July 2015, we acquired our STS transfer business from a company jointly-owned by Teekay Corporation and a Norway-based marine transportation company, I.M.
+In July 2015, we acquired our ship-to-ship (or STS) transfer business from a company jointly-owned by Teekay Corporation and a Norway-based marine transportation company, I.M.
 Skaugen SE.
 In addition to full service lightering and lightering support, this business also provided consultancy and LNG terminal management services.
 In April 2020, we sold the non-U.S. portion of our STS business, as well as our LNG terminal management business.
-Please read "Item 18 - Financial Statements: Note 19 - Write-down and Loss on Sale of Assets".
+Please read "Item 18 - Financial Statements: Note 19 - Gain (Loss) on Sale and (Write-down) of Assets".